A hot cross bun is not a happy one!

 So make sure you are doing everything you can to keep your pets safe.
 Never leave them in the garden free range if they are unsupervised and take as many steps as possible to keep your garden and all its contents secure.

 RVHD and Myxomatosis are diseases found throughout the UK and can be fatal to un-vaccinated rabbits.
 Both outdoor AND indoor rabbits are at risk.
 RVHD in particular is highly infectious and contagious.
-It is an air borne virus, it can be spread by biting insects (as can Myxo), it can be spread by direct and indirect contact with infected rabbits.
+It is an air borne virus that can be spread by direct and indirect contact with infected rabbits, food bowls, hutches and even the soles of your shoes.
 For example – if you, your dog or cat has walked on ground where a VHD infected rabbit has been, you can carry it on your clothes or shoes, your other pets can carry it on fur or feet.
 The virus can survive in the environment for a long time and can survive cold temperatures far better than you might expect.

 Their NEW Christmas ad is out and storming the world as the cutest thing of all time.